-While older synthetic opioids, such as fentanyl, cause sensations of euphoria, carfentanil is so potent that most users don’t ever experience these sensations.
-Instead, someone exposed to carfentanil proceeds straight to an overdose.
-Because carfentanil is so fast acting and deadly, people who take it are unlikely to get addicted specifically to this drug.
+While older synthetic opioids such as fentanyl cause sensations of euphoria, carfentanil is so potent that most users don’t ever experience these sensations.
+Instead, someone exposed to this opioid proceeds straight to an overdose.
+Because it is so fast acting and deadly, people who take it are unlikely to get addicted specifically to this drug.
 Individuals who are already addicted to heroin or other opioids are in danger of encountering mixtures of their preferred drug that include carfentanil.

 If you or someone you know is struggling with addiction to opioids and might be in danger of encountering carfentanil, call outpatient services today at (844) 211-7944 to learn about treatment options and how to get help.